Fodor's Expert Review Piccadilly Circus

-Pride of place in the circus—a circular junction until the construction of Shaftesbury Avenue in 1886—belongs to the statue of Eros (although even most Londoners don't know that the 1893 work is a representation of Eros's brother Anteros, the Greek God of requited love).
-The other instantly recognizable feature of Piccadilly Circus is the enormous bank of illuminated advertising hoardings on the north side; if you're passing at night, frame them behind the Tube entrance sign on the corner of Regent St. for an unforgettable photo.
+The origins of the name "Piccadilly" relate to a humble 17th-century tailor from the Strand named Robert Baker who sold piccadills—stiff ruffled collars all the rage in courtly circles—and built a house with the proceeds.
+Snobs dubbed his new-money mansion Piccadilly Hall, and the name stuck.
+Pride of place in the circus—a circular junction until the construction of Shaftesbury Avenue in 1886—belongs to the statue universally referred to as Eros, dating to 1893 (although even most Londoners don't know that it is, in reality, a representation of Eros's brother Anteros, the Greek god of requited love).
+The other instantly recognizable feature of Piccadilly Circus is the enormous bank of lit-up billboards on the north side; if you're passing at night, frame them behind the Tube entrance sign on the corner of Regent Street for a classic photograph.